 Some proteins encoded in the nucleus are transported to the organelle, and both mitochondria and plastids have small genomes compared to bacteria.
 This is consistent with an increased dependence on the eukaryotic host after forming an endosymbiosis.
 Most genes on the organelle genomes have been lost or moved to the nucleus.
-Most genes needed for mitochondrial and plastid functions are of mitochondrion proteins and the proteins that were found through phylogenetic processes.
-These findings suggest endosymbiont.
+Most genes needed for mitochondrial and plastid functions are that the endosymbionts that lead way for the mitochondria must have been related to an organism similar to that of endosymbiont.